Skip to content

 • 2-3 cups chopped chicory (endive, escarole, or radicchio)

-• whole milk yogurt for serving
+• Whole milk yogurt for serving

-• salt and pepper for serving
+• Salt and pepper for serving

-Lemon-Chili Relish
+For the Lemon-Chili Relish

 • 4 tablespoons olive oil